Matteo-3033/MapIO-model-creation-utility/README.md

 # CamIO Model Builder

-This repository provides utility code to build a graph for the [LLM CamIO](https://github.com/Coughlan-Lab/simple_camio/tree/llm) project.
+This repository provides utility code to build a graph for the [MapIO](https://github.com/Coughlan-Lab/simple_camio/tree/llm) project.

 ## Overview

-The CamIO Graph Builder allows you to create a detailed graph representation of tactile maps, complete with points of interest (PoIs), intersections, and street information.
+The MapIO Model Builder allows you to create a detailed graph representation of tactile maps, complete with points of interest (PoIs), intersections, and street information.
 This graph serves as input for the CamIO system, enhancing accessibility by offering more comprehensive map data.

 ## Prerequisites